 Vocations

-Christians believe that each one of us is created by God with a mixture of gifts, skills, experience and personality that is unique to us.
+Each one of us is created by God with a mixture of gifts, skills, experience and personality that is unique to us.
 Throughout our lives, from our earliest days, God invites us to delight in what he has blessed us with and use it in his service; the service of love.

 Discovering with others what God’s vocation for you might be is exciting, daunting and life-giving and is part of us fulfilling the wonderful potential that God has placed within us all.